 While many ordinary citizens of the civilized worlds go their entire lives without seeing combat, adventurers and explorers often stumble into situations where a laser pistol or a chainsword is their best option, or they might find themselves fighting for their lives from the back of a vehicle.
-Combat and tactical play are common parts of the SFRPG Roleplaying Game, and this section explains how these crucial and wide-spanning rules work.
+Combat and tactical play are common parts of the Starfinder Roleplaying Game, and this section explains how these crucial and wide-spanning rules work.

 How Combat Works

-Combat in SFRPG is cyclical.
+Combat in Starfinder is cyclical.
 After initial steps that begin a battle, every character acts in turn through a regular cycle of rounds until the combat ends.
 Regardless of how it plays out, combat follows this sequence.

 - Determining Awareness: The GM establishes whether any combatant is surprised when combat breaks out.
 PCs and NPCs usually attempt Perception checks to determine whether they are aware that a fight has started.